Vendily/Pokemon-Mew/README.md

-# Pokemon-Mew / Nightly Build
+# Pokemon-Mew
-This is where I push the latest changes.
-I will most likely break stuff here, so not always a good idea to download this branch.
+A centralized location to download the game.